KatieD11/to-do-app/README.md

-# Frontend Mentor - Todo app
+# Frontend Mentor - To Do app

 ![Design preview for the Todo app coding challenge](./desktop-screenshots.png)